Haksell/ft_vox/README.md

 - [x] The mouse must be able to control the camera on 2 axis at least.
 - [x] You will set 4 keys that will make the camera go forth, back, right and left according to its rotation.
 - [x] Of course, the user must be able to keep going if he keeps pressing a key.
-- [ ] The default camera speed should be 1 cube/second.
-- [ ] There should be a key to multiply the speed to 20 cubes/second.
+- [x] There should be a default camera speed and an accelerated camera speed.

 ## bonus